IreneG5/spss_online/README.md

 #### contact
 Simple app that manages the contact us section of the website.
 It renders the contact.html template, which includes information on how to contact easySPSS and a Google Maps map embedded on the page using Google Maps Embed API.
 It contains a contact form that anyone can fill in.
-If the user is logged in the form pre-populate the form with the user's details.
+If the user is logged in, the form pre-populates the form with the user's details.
 The visitor will receive a "thank you for your query" email, and an email will be sent to easySPSSweb@gmail.com as a notification to the staff Team indicating they have received a query.